martinfrances107/adventOfCode2023/README.md

                -- must remove all .collect() calls and remove memory usage.
                -- Use rayon .. and compute all seed blocks in parallel?

-- Day 6   - Part 1:  An example of a small memory footprint.
+- Day  6 - Part 1:  An good example of a small memory footprint.
             Two iterators are ".zip()ed' and fed into a .product() call with out any intermediate value ever being ".collected()".
+            Part 2: Just demonstates that u32 overflow.